ruuda/blog/posts/zero-cost-abstractions.md

 after arithmetic shifting (`sar`) the sum right.
 Note that the coefficients are not even loaded inside the loop, they are kept in registers at all times.
+After the sample has been computed, it is stored simply with a `mov`.
+All bounds checks have been elided.
 The final three instructions handle control flow of the loop.
 Not a single instruction is redundant here, and I could not have written this better myself.